christopherdurr/booknotes/fourhourworkweek.md

 2. Purchase tickets far in advance (three months or more) or last minute, and aim for both departure and return between Tues day and Thursday.

 Use orbitz and kayak

+What is one goal that, if completed, would change everything?

+Don't try to impress people you don't like.

+Money doesn’t change you; it reveals who you are when you no longer have to be nice.

+The more options you consider, the more buyer's regret you'll have.